Best Buy CEO resigns during personal conduct probe

-Best Buy Co Chief Executive Brian Dunn suddenly resigned from the company during an investigation into allegations of personal misconduct, the electronics retailer said on Tuesday.
+Best Buy Co Chief Executive Brian Dunn suddenly resigned from the company during an investigation into allegations of personal misconduct, the electronics retailer confirmed on Tuesday.

-The surprise departure comes as Best Buy, the world's largest electronics retailer, has struggled because consumers are purchasing more electronics online and can easily compare competitors' prices on their mobile devices while looking at a product in a Best Buy store.

 "Certain issues were brought to the board's attention regarding Mr. Dunn's personal conduct, unrelated to the company's operations or financial controls, and an audit committee investigation was initiated.
 Prior to the completion of the investigation, Mr. Dunn chose to resign," said Claire Koeneman, an external spokeswoman for Best Buy.
 She would not comment on what the issues were.